AI Configs

 How AI Configs work

-The topics in this category explain how to create AI Configs and variations, update targeting rules, monitor related metrics, and incorporate AI Configs in your application.
+The topics in this category explain how to create AI Configs and variations, update targeting rules, monitor related metrics, and incorporate AI Configs into your application.

 Additional resources